haoyus/Carnd_Term1_Proj4_Advanced_Lane_Finding/Writeup_report.md

 #### 1. One problem that I encountered: processing time

 One problem that I encountered while processing the project video is that the processing time is too long (18 minutes).
 This is because I did not use a less time-consuming lane finding algorithm and the lane class method, due to not having enough time to work on this project.
 I will try other motheds later.

+#### 2. What can be done to improve?

+The current pipeline produces result that looks ok, even for scenarios with strong shadows.
+However, there are still noises during shadowed scenarios.
+So some new methods can definitely be implemented to improve the stability of the algorithm.
+For example, a lane line class can be defined to store lane data detected in each frame, so that lane data can be compared from frame to frame.
+This way we can narrow down the searching range of each frame if lane lines are detected in the previous frame.
+More importantly, noise and error that only appear on 1 or 2 single frames can be ignored based on the lane info of previous frames.